SillyRaven/CMPG-323-Overview-35030755/README.md

 # CMPG-323-Overview-35030755
+This in an overview page for the Project for CMPG 323 where we are enhancing skills across different concepts,tools and technology stacks

 ## What repositories will be used
 There will be multiple submodules used to manage different git repositories under the same root